-Gas Hobs are compatible with any cooking element, which ensures that it is entirely up to you whether you have aluminium or copper.
+Gas Hobs are compatible with any cooking element, ensuring that it is entirely up to you whether you have aluminum or copper.
 As you can see, gas hobs are very versatile when it comes to cooking appliances.

 Cooker Pans for ceramic hobs

 For the complete interaction between the heat source and pan base on a reliable platform, ceramic, and an inductor ring, flat bottom pans are essential.
 When inducted, it improves the thermal transmission and magnetism.